 Contact our front desk via the information above with general questions.
 Any CYS Program registration will begin and end with Parent and Outreach Services.

 If you are not registered with West Point CYS Services - please request an appointment online via the form with Parent and Outreach Services.

-Our 5,000 sq. ft. building has four large classrooms and a beautiful playground.
+Our 5,000 sq. ft. building has seven large classrooms and a beautiful playground.
 Healthy food choices are planned by a nutritionist and served daily.
 In addition, we offer sports & fitness programs and a variety of clubs.
 The clubs generate from the interests of the children and change periodically for all to enjoy!

 SAC Partnerships with 4-H, the Boys and Girls Club of America (BGCA), and the Josephson Institute of Ethics Character Counts!
 Curriculum provides children with additional options and opportunities for enhanced program options.

 (If accessing PDF from government computer, "right click, save as")

 SAC provides before and after school care for (grades K-5), at the School-Age Center, building 140.
 Patrons interested in using SAC are required to register prior to utilizing services.
 Please contact the CYS Central Enrollment Office at +1 (845)938-4458 or +1 (845)938-0939 to make a registration appointment.
 Required forms can be found on the Parent and Outreach Services portion of the CYS website.